kkiesling/dassh/README.md

 The Ducted Assembly Steady State Heat Transfer Software (DASSH) is an open-source tool for calculating temperature and flow distributions in hexagonal, ducted assemblies comprised of wire-wrapped pin bundles.
 DASSH is intended for use during the design process to provide a rapid assessment of the flow and temperature distribution, especially when assembly designs are in their early stages and not fully developed.

+## Important Note

+This python version of DASSH is now considered obsolete and has been replaced with the Fortran version of DASSH (herein referred to as DASSH-F).
+DASSH-F can be acquired by emailing `nera-software@anl.gov` to apply for access.
+As such, this repository is no longer actively being maintained or updated.

 ## Installation
 DASSH requires Python 3.6+.
 Detailed installation instructions can be found in the [user guide](https://github.com/dassh-dev/documents/blob/master/user_guide.pdf).